Neonardo1702/Neonardo1702/README.md

-Spacecraft Operations Engineer 🚀
+Mission Operations Engineer 🚀
+Fly spacecrafts every now and then.
+Building one-stop-shop for vertical farming.
 Building in-orbit automated coffee farm :coffee:
-Hopefully I can be the first Thai astronaut :astronaut:
+May try to become the first Thai astronaut :astronaut:

 <!---
 Neonardo1702/Neonardo1702 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.